 Our most advanced drug candidates are BLU-285, BLU-554 and BLU-667.
-BLU-285 is an orally available, potent and highly selective inhibitor that targets K1T, including Exon 17 mutations, and targets PDGFRα, including the D842V mutation.
+BLU-285 is an orally available, potent and highly selective inhibitor that targets KIT, including Exon 17 mutations, and targets PDGFR α , including the D842V mutation.
 These mutations abnormally activate receptor tyrosine kinases that are drivers of cancer and proliferative disorders, including gastrointestinal stromal tumors, or GIST, and systemic mastocytosis, or SM.
 We are currently evaluating BLU-285 in an ongoing Phase 1 clinical trial for defined subsets of patients with GIST and an ongoing Phase 1 clinical trial for advanced SM.
 GIST is a rare disease that is a sarcoma, or tumor of bone or connective tissue, of the gastrointestinal tract, or GI tract, and SM is a rare disorder that causes an overproduction of mast cells and the accumulation of mast cells in the bone marrow and other organs, which can lead to a wide range of debilitating symptoms and organ dysfunction and failure.
-We reported updated data from our Phase 1 clinical trial for GIST at the 2017 ASCO Annual Meeting in Chicago, IL on June 5, 2017, and we plan to report updated data from our Phase 1 clinical trial for advanced SM in the second half of 2017.
+We reported updated data from our Phase 1 clinical trial for GIST at the 2017 ASCO Annual Meeting in Chicago, IL on June 5, 2017, and we plan to report additional updated data from this clinical trial at the Connective Tissue Oncology Society 2017 Annual Meeting in Maui, Hawaii on November 10, 2017.
+We currently expect to complete enrollment of the PDGFR α D842V expansion cohort for this clinical trial by the middle of 2018, and we plan to initiate a global, randomized Phase 3 clinical trial for BLU-285 compared to regorafenib in third-line GIST in the first half of 2018.
+We plan to report updated data from our Phase 1 clinical trial by the middle of 2017.

 BLU-554 is an orally available, potent and highly selective inhibitor that targets FGFR4, a kinase that is aberrantly activated in a defined subset of patients with hepatocellular carcinoma, or HCC, the most common type of liver cancer.
 We are currently evaluating BLU-554 in an ongoing Phase 1 clinical trial in patients with advanced HCC.
-We plan to report updated data from our Phase 1 clinical trial for advanced HCC at the ESMO 2017 Congress in Madrid, Spain on September 10, 2017.
-BLU-667 targets RET, a receptor tyrosine kinase that is abnormally activated by mutations or translocations, and RET resistant mutants that we predict will arise from treatment with first generation therapies.
-RET is a driver of disease in non-small cell lung cancer, or NSCLC, and cancers of the thyroid, including medullary thyroid carcinoma, or MT
+We reported updated data from our Phase 1 clinical trial for advanced HCC at the ESMO 2017 Congress in Madrid, Spain on September 10, 2017.
+We plan to initiate an additional cohort in this clinical trial in the first quarter of 2018 to evaluate BLU-554 in tyrosine kinase inhibitor-naïve patients with FGFR4-driven HCC, and we also plan to explore opportunities to conduct a clinical trial to evaluate BLU-554 in combination with an immune checkpoint inhibitor.